Data-Driven Lab: Senior Designer to Product Owner

 Context

 I joined as a Senior Product Designer — shipping the app MVP, redesigning the website, and improving the core user flows.
-Then came a round of layoffs.
-Our team lost its product manager, and I was asked to take the role.
-I said yes — it looked like a good chance to grow into management without giving up design.
+A few months in, the team's product manager moved on and I was asked to take the role.
+I said yes — a chance to grow into management without giving up design.

-The team was twelve: four back-end engineers, two front-end engineers, two to four QA engineers across the year, business analysts, a UX writer, a UX researcher, two to four mobile engineers, and business-system analysts.
-I stayed the designer on the team — everything we shipped, I still drew.
+The team was twelve: back-end, front-end and mobile engineers, QA, business analysts and business-system analysts, a UX writer, and a UX researcher.
+I stayed the designer on it — everything we shipped, I still drew.

-Before this role I'd never planned a sprint, never scoped work with engineering, never written a Jira epic.
+Before this role I'd never planned a sprint, scoped work with engineering, or written a Jira epic.
 I hired specialists well outside my own craft — BAs, QA, engineers.
-Eighteen months of running the team rewired how I thought about building products.
+Eighteen months of running the team rewired how I think about building products.

 Problem

-The company ran multiple brands.
-I owned the one for the local Indonesian market.
+The company ran multiple brands; I owned the one for a local emerging market.
 A global brand on the same parent stack had just shipped a new mobile app — we took it as the reference for ours.
-The catch: the Indonesian back-end didn't support everything the global product could do.
-Our services had started as forks and had drifted far enough apart that they no longer interoperated.
+The catch: the local back-end didn't support everything the global product could — feature parity wasn't there yet.

 Beyond the back-end, almost every core flow differed from global — registration, onboarding, KYC, funding, deposits, withdrawals, tradable assets.
 In effect, we'd inherited the shell and had to rewrite everything inside it.